 Contest Category Classes

-Class 1 – Current Cheddar Cheese: Cheese less than 3 months old; it must be manufactured on or after May 10, 2021; date of manufacture to be stated on the entry form.
+Class 1 – Current Cheddar Cheese - Cheese less than 3 months old; it must be manufactured on or after May 10, 2021; date of manufacture to be stated on the entry form.

-Class 4 – Aged Cheddar Cheese: 12- 24 months old, manufactured on or between August 10, 2020 and August 10, 2019; date of manufacture to be stated on the entry form.
+Class 4 – Aged Cheddar Cheese – 12- 24 months old, manufactured between August 10, 2020 and August 10, 2019; date of manufacture to be stated on the entry form.

-Class 8 – Soft/Semi-soft and Fresh Italian Cheese: Class to include fresh cheese, mozzarella, string cheese, Provolone etc.
+Class 8 – Soft/Semi-soft and Fresh Italian Cheese – Class to include fresh cheese, mozzarella, string cheese, Provolone etc.

-Class 9 - Spiced Cheese: Cheese flavored with peppers of any kind, peppercorns or savory spices (Open to all varieties of base cheese); please provide a brief description of the cheese to aid in judging.
+Class 9 - Spiced Cheese – Cheese flavored with peppers of any kind, peppercorns or savory spices (Open to all varieties of base cheese); please provide a brief description of the cheese to aid in judging.

-Class 10 – Flavored Cheese: Cheese flavored with herbs, fruits, vegetables, flowers, syrups or smoked cheeses (Open to all varieties of base cheese); please provide a brief description of the cheese.
+Class 10 – Flavored Cheese – Cheese flavored with herbs, fruits, vegetables, flowers, syrups or smoked cheeses (Open to all varieties of base cheese); please provide a brief description of the cheese to aid in judging.

-Class 11 – Open Reduced Fat Cheese: Cheese manufactured to contain a minimum of 20% less fat than the normal composition standard, to include all reduced fat products.
+Class 11 – Open Reduced Fat Cheese – Cheese manufactured to contain a minimum of 20% less fat than the normal composition standard (to include all reduced fat products).

-Class 12 - Open Class: mascarpone, ricotta, continental cheeses, cheese spreads and any products that do not meet the requirements of the other classes; please provide a brief description of the entry.
+Class 12 - Open Class: mascarpone, ricotta, continental cheese, cheese spreads, and any products that do not meet the requirements of the other classes; please provide a brief description of the cheese to aid in judging.

-Class 14 – Farmstead:* Limited to cheese and fermented milk products made with cow’s milk from herds on the farm of where the products are produced; please provide a brief description of the entry.
+Class 14 – Farmstead – Limited to cheese and fermented milk products made with bovine milk from herds on the farm of where the products are produced; please provide a brief description of the cheese to aid in judging.

-Class 15 – Artisan:* Total production of cheese and/or cultured product must not exceed 500,000 lb. per year.
+Class 15 – Artisan - Total production of cheese and/or cultured product must not exceed 500,000 lb. per year.
 Products must be commercially available at the time of the contest.

-Class 17 – Butter: to include all types of butter.
+Class 17 – Butter – to include all types of butter.